Current Residents

 Your guide to building services and support

-Campus life is what you make of it.
-If you want to enjoy all the benefits that come with student housing, we can help point you in the right direction.
+We're here to help you make the most of on-campus living!
 Here, we’ve rounded up links to everything residents need to know about moving in, dining and meal plans, room assignments, housing services, and more.

 Information Desk